Focus and Scope

 Correction and Retraction of Papers: Authors are responsible for the accuracy of their published work.
 Before final printing, the corresponding author receives the galley proof of the paper and is required to correct it carefully and promptly.
 Corrections to published papers should be made promptly.
 If major mistakes or errors are found in the published version, an Erratum will be published in the first available issue and posted online.

 In cases of significant errors, honest mistakes, or ethical issues, papers may be retracted.
 Authors can retract their paper if they discover major flaws, and the online version will be marked as 'retracted by authors' with a retraction notice added to the CrossRef database.
 If editors, reviewers, or readers notice issues like duplicate publication, fraudulent data use, plagiarism, or unethical research, the paper will be retracted after an internal review by the editor.
 This retraction will be marked as 'retracted by editor' online, and a notice will be added to the CrossRef database.
 All links to the retracted article will be maintained.
-The retractions are conducted in accordance with COPE guidelines and the journal maintains transparency in these processes and provides clear notifications in cases of retraction.
+Retractions are conducted in accordance with COPE guidelines, and the journal maintains transparency in these processes and provides clear notifications in cases of retraction.
+Concerns about misconduct can be submitted by email to the editor (email address: snjezana.cukljek@zvu.hr).

 Ethical Considerations: Authors must disclose any conflicts of interest that could influence their work's interpretation, analysis, or publication.
 This includes financial or other substantive conflicts, such as employment, consultancies, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
 Authors should declare any conflict of interest in the cover letter and the paper, and at a later stage in the statement of Conflict of Interest.
 Reviewers are also required to notify the editors of any conflicts that prevent them from reviewing a paper.